SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 **Note**: This post is aimed at readers comfortable with transformers and some linear algebra.
 We’ll keep the math light but precise.

-### The Paradigm: Activation Steering vs. Fine-Tuning
+### The Paradigm: Activation Steering vs. finetuning
-Activation steering is an alternative to parameter-efficient fine-tuning (PEFT), where instead of updating model weights it directly adjusts intermediate activations at inference time, drastically reducing the number of trainable parameters.
-For example, ReFT [1] can match LoRA-level performance while using 15×–65× fewer parameters.
+Activation steering is an alternative to parameter-efficient finetuning (PEFT).
+Instead of updating weights, it directly edits a model’s hidden activations at inference time, cutting the number of trainable parameters by an order of magnitude.
+ReFT [1], for example, reaches LoRA-level performance while using 15×–65× fewer parameters.
+If we can reliably match finetuning with so few parameters, that changes what’s feasible: we can adapt larger models, run more expensive training objectives, or simply get more done under the same compute budget.

 Existing steering methods mainly differ in where they apply these interventions: ReFT modifies MLP outputs (<span style="color:blue">post-MLP</span>), LoFIT [2] steers at attention heads (<span style="color:red">pre-MLP</span>), and JoLA [3] jointly learns both the steering vectors and the intervention locations.

 <p align="center">
 <img src="https://sprocketlab.github.io/images/blogposts/actvweight/weight_v_act.svg">